Dissipation-enabled resonant adiabatic quantum state transfer: Entanglement generation and quantum cloning: Entanglement Generation

 \subsection{Entanglement generation along a linear waveguide}

-We consider an excitation scenario as depicted schematically in Fig. \ref{fig:schema_entanglement_conceptual}.
+We consider an excitation scenario as depicted schematically in Fig.~\ref{fig:schema_entanglement_conceptual}.
 Two identical quantum emitters, say $\EI$ and $\EII$, can perform optical transitions between two threefold degenerate manifolds of unit angular momenta.
 These emitters are assumed to be perfectly coupled to electromagnetic field modes inside a linear waveguide with a well defined propagation direction.
 This direction will be used as the quantization axis in our subsequent discussion.
-Initially a circularly polarized single photon wave packet, say with $\sigma^+$ polarization, is prepared inside this waveguide and propagates towards the quantum emitters.
-These emitters are assumed to be spatially separated by a distance $\L$ large in comparison with the spatial extension of the initially prepared single photon wave packet, i.e. $\L = \vert \textbf{x}_{\EI} - \textbf{x}_{\EII}\vert \gg c/\Delta \omega$.
+Initially a circularly polarized single-photon wave packet, say with $\sigma^+$ polarization, is prepared inside this waveguide and propagates towards the quantum emitters.
+These emitters are assumed to be spatially separated by a distance $\L$ large in comparison with the spatial extension of the initially prepared single-photon wave packet, i.e. $\L = \vert \textbf{x}_{\EI} - \textbf{x}_{\EII}\vert \gg c/\Delta \omega$.
 Thereby, $c$ denotes the phase velocity inside the linear waveguide and $\Delta \omega$ is the effective bandwidth of the wave packet.
 Therefore, both quantum emitters can be excited adiabatically in such a way that the resulting excitation transfer processes are well separated in time.
+For instance, a single photon bandwidth of $\Delta\omega / (2\pi) = 5~{\rm s}^{-1}$ requires a minimum distance between the emitters of at least $60$~m.
+A proof-of-principle experiment demonstrating the feasibility of such adiabatic dissipation-enabled resonant processes over this distance was performed recently by Daiss et al. \cite{Rempe2021CNOTEntanglement}, for example.